 - Fast (unrestricted) internet connectivity

 - Ability to save files to USB, DVD & CD

 - Microsoft Office software

 - Storage space which can be accessed from any PC across the University and from home

 Our PCs are also designed to support students who may have difficulties with reading and writing, featuring specialised software with zooming/magnification and screen reading capabilities, which may also be customised for individual student needs.

 The IT Suite offers extended opening hours and is supported by a specialist Open Access Assistant during term time.
 In addition to the open access PCs within the IT Suite, there are 12 networked student PCs available within Seacole library.

 The PGCE Music course is delivered by dedicated and passionate specialists who are supported by well-motivated colleagues in schools.

-Professor Martin Fautley is director of research in the school of education and social work at Birmingham City University.
-He has a wealth of experience in music education, both in terms of pedagogy, and of music education research.
+Professor Martin Fautley has a wealth of experience in music education, both in terms of pedagogy, and of music education research.
 After enjoying many years as a classroom music teacher, he then undertook full-time Doctoral research working across the education and music faculties at Cambridge University, investigating teaching, learning, and assessment of classroom music making, with a focus on composing as a classroom activity.

-Professor Fautley is the author of eight books, including “Assessment in Music Education”, published by Oxford University Press.
-He has written and published over fifty journal articles, book chapters, and academic research papers on a range of aspects of teaching and learning, and regularly presents the fruits of his researches at international conferences.
+Professor Fautley is the author of a number of books, including “Assessment in Music Education”, published by Oxford University Press.
+He has written and published many journal articles, book chapters, and academic research papers on a range of aspects of teaching and learning, and regularly presents the fruits of his researches at international conferences.
 He is co-editor of the British Journal of Music Education.